HugoBlox/theme-academic-cv/content/en/post/we-are-hiring/index.md

 ## Your role

-We have many projects on various topics, including application-specific ones involving our interdisciplinary collaborations and fundamental computer vision and machine learning ones, for example:
+We have many projects on various topics, including application-specific projects involving our interdisciplinary collaborations and fundamental computer vision and machine learning projects, for example:

 - Medial applications
 - Digital humanities